 - 1. Intake information shall be completed on each child in care within ten (10) working days after admission. - 2.
 The intake information shall include: - a.
-Demographic information on the child and parent(s), including name,address, birth date, gender, race, and religious preference; - b.
+Demographic information on the child and parent(s), including name, address, birth date, gender, race, and religious preference; - b.
 A factual description of the circumstances requiring placement; - c.
 A brief social history of the family; - d.
-The child's current legal status or custody;
+The child's current legal status/custody:

 - e.
-Any history of previous placements outside the family, if applicable; and - f.
+Any history of previous placements outside the family, if applicable; - f.
 An assessment of services needed to ensure the health and welfare of the child, including medical history and psychological history. - 3.
-The agency shall obtain copies of legal documents within thirty (30) days of admission or shall document their attempts to obtain the documents.
-The legal documents shall include without limitation, birth certificates, social security cards, and court orders. - 4.
-A plan of safe care shall be developed for all children with physical limitations, medical conditions, or behaviors that are indicative of harm to self or others; to include without limitation: arson, physical aggression, sexual aggression, suicidal behaviors, or other self-harming tendencies.
-This plan shall identify the behavior or problem and shall specify the safeguards that are to be implemented.
-A copy of the plan shall be provided to the direct caregiver(s), as well as a copy placed in the child's record.
+The agency shall obtain copies of legal documents within thirty (30) days of admission, or shall document their attempts to obtain the documents.
+The legal documents shall include, but not be limited to, birth certificates, social security cards and court orders. - 4.
+A plan of safe care shall be developed for all children with physical limitations, medical conditions, or behaviors that are indicative of harm to self or others; to include, but not limited to: arson, physical/sexual aggression, and/or suicidal or other self-harming tendencies.
+This plan shall identify the behavior/problem, and shall specify the safeguards that are to be implemented.
+A copy of the plan shall be provided to the direct caregiver(s), as well as a copy placed in the child's record